dovecot/documentation/source/configuration_manual/quota/unified_quota_configuration.rst

  Unified Quota Configuration
 ==================================

+Unified quota is only available as part of
+:ref:`OX Dovecot Pro <ox_dovecot_pro_releases>`.

-Unified quota plugin is a combined count and dict plugin, which uses quota:count to keep tabs of local quota, and dict lookups to maintain external usage.
+Unified quota plugin is a combined count and dict plugin, which uses quota:count to keep tabs of local quota and dict lookups to maintain external usage.
 When quota usage is looked up, it will count local quota usage and increment that with the other product(s) in dict.

-Required Dovecot Packages:
+Required OX Dovecot Pro Packages:

 - ``dovecot-ee-quota-unified-plugin``
 - ``dovecot-ee-cassandra-plugin``    (*relies on Dovecot 3rd party repo*)